 More collaboration and new improvements will appear, for sure.

-What can you tell us about your presentation coming up on May 12th at Summit Americas?
+What can you tell us about your presentation coming up at Summit Europe?

 The theme of the presentation is for more sustainability in plant-based processing.
 We will explain that the choice of the milling and fractionation methods have an impact on energy consumption, yields, OPEX and on the quality of final products.
 Then we will focus on our latest innovation in fine milling and fractionation processing, which is a real disruptive new solution.
 We will demonstrate how much benefit we could get by sharing processing results (energy saving up to 40 per cent, higher product quality, highest protein rates and mass ratios, high capacity level, better reliability and performance, flexibility and more.)